Specifying Component Properties

-The value of the Custom ID field specifies the component name used in an annotation.
+The value of the Name field specifies the component name used in an annotation.
 It is a free-form text that descibes the component.

 In the Position group, you can set the position of a component on the x and y axis.
 The position of a component in the UI can be either absolute or relative to other components.
-For more information, see Positioning Components.
+For more information, see Scalable Layouts.

 In the 2D space, the z position of a component determines its position in relation to its sibling components in the component hierarchy.
-You can set it in the Z field in the Advanced tab.
+You can set the z position in the Z stack field.

 In the Size group, you can set the width and height of a component.
-You can also use the resize cursor to resize 2D components in Form Editor or the scaling gizmo to scale 3D components in 3D Editor.
+You can also use the resize cursor to resize 2D components in the 2D view or the scaling gizmo to scale 3D components in the 3D view.
 The values in the X and Y fields change accordingly.